ganesanarun/aws-message-publisher/README.md

 ---

-Made with ❤️ by Snow Tzu
+Made with ❤️ by Ganesan